kauffybean/clipboard-health-case-study/README.md

 Clipboard Health’s first interview screen is a case study — basically, solve this data analysis prompt and *maybe* we’ll talk to you.
 I saw some horror stories about this process on Reddit and TikTok and thought: why not just build something fun and see what happens?

 So instead of answering in a doc or Jupyter notebook, I built a full exploratory analysis platform in Replit using Streamlit.
 It was kind of a flex, kind of a test of how good Replit is for analysis work.
 TL;DR: it worked.
-No interview, but no regrets.
-This was fun as hell.

 ---
 ## Project Overview